The new album from Sorrows on red vinyl with a color insert.

 What happened instead is down to a familiar story encapsulated by two little words: “label interference”.
 The followup album, Love Too Late, wasn't the record Sorrows wanted to make, and it wasn't the record Sorrows fans wanted to hear.
 In fact, it's barely Sorrows on the original album at all, with the players and singers summarily replaced in the studio in a misguided bid at commercial success, with only the songs surviving intact.
 The band weren't having any of it and went back to playing the tunes as they were meant to be played, the label wasn't able to sell the results to anyone expecting the true successor to Teenage Heartbreak, and to all intents the story might have ended there, with the original album never receiving a CD release and the band going their separate ways shortly thereafter.

-After four decades and a protracted legal battle, original SORROWS members ARTHUR ALEXANDER (vocals, guitar), JOEY COLA (vocals, guitar) and RICKY STREET (vocals, bass), joined by next generation powerhouse drummer LUIS HERRERA bring you LOVE TOO LATE... the real album.
-It is, as Arthur says in the sleeve notes, “real Sorrows, playing real Sorrows music, as only Sorrows can”, and those who were there to hear these songs performed live in the band's heyday will attest that the newly-recorded Real Album is the real deal indeed.
+After four decades and a protracted legal battle, original SORROWS members ARTHUR ALEXANDER (vocals, guitar), JOEY COLA (vocals, guitar) and RICKY STREET (vocals, bass) were finally able to deliver LOVE TOO LATE... the real album.
+It is, as Arthur says in the sleeve notes, “real Sorrows, playing real Sorrows music, as only Sorrows can”, and those who were there to hear these songs performed live in the band's heyday will attest that the newly-recorded Real Album is the real deal indeed, and its arrival in 2021 not only delighted the diehards but a whole new generation of fans… all of them wishing there could have been more.

 The legendary band's all new 2021 recreation of their long lost 1981 LP.
 Track list: A1.
 Christabelle A2.
 Love Too Late A3.
 Crying Time A4.
 Rita A5.
 Play This Song (On The Radio) A6.
 So Much Love B1.
 Breaking My Heart (Over You) B2.
 Tired Of Waiting For You B3.
 What I Used To Know B4.
 It's Not Love Any more B5.
 Street Punk Blues